Entrance is free or a donation of your choice.

 We are committed to bringing stories that spring from diverse lives and transform our vision of who we are and who we can be.
 Our vision is a community which acknowledges and passionately supports variety in LGBTQI expressions and viewpoints.

-Entrance to the film screenings – free of charge or donation at your choice (unless otherwise stated).
+Entrance to the film screenings – free of charge or donation at your choice.

 The festival is organised by “In Corpore” in cooperation with other organisations and individual activists and artists.
-Join us!
+Main supporters – Lithuanian Cinema Center and Vilnius City Municipality.

 coordination / programming